pypm/home/docs/studies/usa20200724/index.md

 The data fits were done using data up until July 24.
 The fits were made only to cases: no attempt to adjust the other indicators for this analysis.

+The left figures show the daily cases on a linear scale.
+The points are the data, the stars show the weekly average, and the curve is the fit of the model to the case data.

+The right figures show the cumulative cases and other indicators on a log scale.
+During periods of constant transmission rate (shown by constant shading) the trajectory is exponential, which is a straight line on a log-scale plot.

 ### [Alaska](img/ak_2_3_0724.pdf)

 ![ak](img/ak_2_3_0724.png)